cjuliani/deep-learning-app-flask-jquery-celery-socketio-docker/README.md

 # Deploy deep learning model with Flask, jQuery, Celery, SocketIO and Docker

-Simple web application designed with to setup the server, client sides and the communication inbetween.
-The template is a good starting base for building an application asynchronous processing of long tasks, with continuous streaming of information from the long-running processes to client side.
-The client-server communication is handled via websockets and (custom) event-driven backend message handlers operating with threading and queue objects.
+Simple web application with deep learning services (_Train_ and _Test_).
+The template is a good starting base for building an application with asynchronous processing of long tasks, and continuous streaming of information from the long-running processes to client side.
+The server/client communication is handled via a websocket and (custom) event-driven backend message handlers operating with threading and queue objects.

 * **Server:** Flask, Flask-SocketIO, Celery